Statistics don’t take inclement weather into account

 - The typical motorcycle accident allows the motorcyclist less than 2 seconds to complete all collision avoidance action.

 - Large displacement motorcycles are underrepresented in accidents but they are associated with higher injury severity when involved in accidents.

 - 98% of multiple vehicle collisions and 96% of single vehicle accidents resulted in some kind of injury to the motorcycle rider; 45% resulted in more than a minor injury.

 - Injury severity increases with speed, alcohol involvement and motorcycle size.

 - The most deadly injuries to the accident victims were injuries to the chest and head.

 - The use of the safety helmet is the single critical factor in the reduction of head injury.

 - Less than 10% of the motorcycle riders involved in these accidents had insurance of any kind to provide medical care or replace property.

-Charlie Ward is a personal injury attorney experienced in accident litigation and wrongful death claims for families whose loved ones were fatally injured in motorcycle, auto and trucking accidents.
-The law office of Ward & Ward receives no legal fees or expenses unless we collect damages on your behalf.
+Charlie Ward is a personal injury attorney in Indianapolis, IN experienced in accident litigation and wrongful death claims for families whose loved ones were fatally injured in motorcycle, auto and trucking accidents.
+Ward & Ward Law Firm receives no legal fees or expenses unless we collect damages on your behalf.
 Call Charlie today at 317-639-9501 to discuss your accident and receive a free analysis of your claim.